<-- home

 • Improve technical software skills by creatively applying them to the specific project constraints

-• Identify ways in which "quality" art & design can contribute to positive social change
+• Identify ways in which innovative new media can contribute to positive social change

 Assignments will explore the following subjects: